 Accounts Payables Turnover = Total Purchases/Average Accounts Payables

-A high accounts payable turnover ratio indicates that firm is not managing its bills very well, maybe it is not getting favorable credit terms from its suppliers.
+A high accounts payable turnover ratio indicates that the firm is not managing its bills very well.
+Maybe it is not getting favorable credit terms from its suppliers.
 A low accounts payable turnover is better.
-Learn more about it here How to Manage Accounts Payable?.
+Learn more about it here How to Manage Accounts Payable?

 Average No. of Days Payable Outstanding